simonjosefsson/graphwalker.org/content/docs/path_generators_and_stop_conditions.md

 2. Select the shortest path to that edge using Dijkstra's algorithm<br>
 3. Walk that path, and mark all those edges being executed as visited.<br>
 4. When reaching the selected edge in step 1, start all over, repeating steps 1->4.<br>
 5. The algorithm works well an very large models, and generates reasonably short sequences.
-The downside is when used in conjunction with ESFM.
+The downside is when used in conjunction with EFSM.
 The algorithm can choose a path which is blocked by a guard.

 ### a_star( *a stop condition that names a vertex or an edge* )